The following Value Added Tax guidance note by Tolley provides comprehensive and up to date tax information covering:

 See the Hiring goods, telecommunication services and radio and broadcasting services guidance note for more information on the VAT treatment of these types of services.

 The EU Commission is aware that the revised VAT treatment may create a liability for suppliers to VAT register in up to 28 EU member states and that the administrative burden could be enormous for certain businesses.
 Therefore, the EU has introduced a new simplified VAT registration that enables businesses supplying B2C BTE services to VAT register in one EU member state in order to submit one EU VAT return that covers all EU member states, rather than VAT registering in all EU member states where relevant supplies are made.
 This new simplified arrangement can be used by EU and non-EU businesses.
-The scheme is called the MOSS and there are separate schemes for non-EU suppliers called the ‘non-Union VAT MOSS’
+The scheme is called the

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.

 To view our latest tax guidance content, sign in to Tolley Guidance or register for a free trial.